scipy/scipy/doc/source/reference/index.rst

 Guidelines for importing functions from SciPy
 ---------------------------------------------

-The SciPy namespace itself only contains functions imported from NumPy.
-These functions still exist for backwards compatibility, but should be imported from NumPy directly.

 Everything in the namespaces of SciPy submodules is public.
 In general in Python, it is recommended to make use of namespaces.
 For example, the function ``curve_fit`` (defined in ``scipy/optimize/_minpack_py.py``) should be